 I adapted the recipe from this one that I found on Sally’s Baking Addiction.
-Her version doesn’t include nuts.
-Well, it would be downright nutty of me not to include nuts in a grab some nuts day recipe, right?
+Sally’s version doesn’t include nuts, but it would be downright nutty of me not to include nuts.
+After all, this is a grab some nuts day recipe, right?
 Right!
 So, I added walnuts.
-Easy peasy.
-Oh, and I used a sugar substitute instead of refined, granulated sugar.
-If I’m going to have a sweet treat that doesn’t require my wearing stretchy pants afterward, I need to reduce the calories and fat a bit.
+And I used a sugar substitute instead of refined, granulated sugar.
+If I’m making a sweet treat that doesn’t require wearing stretchy pants afterward, I need to reduce the calories and fat a bit.

 - 1 large egg